 Purim Meshulash for Hebrew Year 5906 begins at sundown on and ends at nightfall on .

-Purim Meshulash, or the three-fold Purim, is a somewhat rare calendric occurrence that affects how Purim is observed in Jerusalem (and, in theory at least, in other cities that were surrounded by a wall in ancient times).
-When Shushan Purim (Adar 15) falls on the Sabbath, the holiday is celebrated over a period of three days.
-The megilla reading and distribution of charity takes place on the Friday (Adar 14), which day is called Purim dePrazos.
-The Al ha-Nissim prayer is only recited on Sabbath (Adar 15), which is Purim itself.
-The weekly Torah portion (Tetzaveh or Ki Tissa in regular years, Tzav in leap years) is read as usual, while the Torah portion for Purim is read for maftir, and the haftarah is the same as read the previous Shabbat, Parshat Zachor.
+Purim Meshulash, meaning “threefold Purim,” is a rare calendric occurrence affecting how Purim is observed in Jerusalem and other ancient walled cities.
+It occurs when Shushan Purim (Adar 15) falls on the Sabbath, causing the holiday to be celebrated over three days.
+The Megilla reading and distribution of charity take place on Friday (Adar 14, called Purim dePrazos).
+The Al ha-Nissim prayer is recited on the Sabbath (Adar 15, Purim itself).
 On Sunday (Adar 16), called Purim Meshullash, mishloach manot are sent and the festive Purim meal is held.
+Intervals between occurrences vary considerably, ranging from three to twenty years.

 Read more from oukosher.org or Wikipedia